loicolas/centreon/doc/en/installation/prerequisites.rst

 Prerequisites
 =============

-The Centreon web interface is compatible with the following list of web broswer:
+The Centreon web interface is compatible with the following list of web browser:

 * Chrome (latest version)
 * Firefox (latest version)